CANCER SUPPORTIVE CARE

 Additional pain management strategies

-In addition to administering pain relieving medication, pain management plan should also include other strategies.
+In addition to administering pain relieving medication, pain management plan can also include other strategies.
 Some

 commonly used strategies include: